LbertKamu/H-manual/4RealSolutions/R6second.md

 If its your old mother, the you should be considerate and just mention it to her, if its possible for her to separate.

 thats what being conscious means. that you see things as it is and take action according to it, not by following the rule but letting the conscious part of your's to act.
-Its only possible when you see beyond your memories and specific images.
+Its only possible when you see beyond your memories and specific images related to people and things.